jmarshrossney/dcdir/README.md

 # Metaconf

 > [!IMPORTANT]
 > This package is only a few days old.
-It is sparsely tested and entirely undocumented.
+It is sparsely tested.
 Use at your own risk!

-This is a simple tool for the meta-configuration of collections of configuration files, using Python dataclasses.
+`metaconf` is a simple tool for the meta-configuration of collections of configuration files, leaning heavily on Python [dataclasses](https://docs.python.org/3/library/dataclasses.html).

-I wrote this because I sometimes work with quite old scientific models which tend to require various configuration files of different formats to be present in various places.
+I wrote this because I sometimes work with quite old scientific models requiring various configuration files and data inputs in various formats to be present in various locations.
+I was (and remain) concerned about how easy it can be to misconfigure certain models without realising, and how common workflows compromise reproducibility.

-I wanted to have a tool that could:
+`metaconf` helps by

-1. Allow me to describe the structure of a directory representing a valid configuration, and validate real directories against this description.
+1. Allowing the user to describe the structure of a directory representing a valid configuration, and validate real directories against this description.

-2. Facilitate the generation of new configurations programmatically, in Python, as opposed to copying and editing files by hand or throwing together shell scripts.
+2. Facilitating the generation of new configurations and metadata programmatically, in Python, as opposed to copying and editing files by hand or writing shell scripts.

-That is pretty much it!
-I intend to keep this package extremely minimal.

-In particular, it is not in the scope of `metaconf` to perform validation of the actual configuration (this functionality is well-served by other tools).
+3. Providing a consistent mechanism through which complex, distributed configurations in legacy formats can be validated using excellent tools such as [JSON Schema](https://json-schema.org/) and [Pydantic](https://docs.pydantic.dev/).

 ## Getting started